Privacy Policy

 (G) Marketing & Communications

-(A) Necessary for our legitimate interests (for running our business, provision of administration and IT services, network security, to prevent fraud and in the context of a business reorganisation or group restructuring exercise)
+(A) Necessary for our legitimate interests (for running our business, provision of administration and IT services, network security, to prevent fraud and in the context of a business reorganisation or group restructuring exercise) (B) Necessary to comply with a legal obligation

 To deliver relevant website content and advertisements to you and measure or understand the effectiveness of the advertising we serve to you